Edward738123/Python-mini-project-group1/README.md

 5. At the end, you'll receive a final score with feedback on your anime knowledge!

 6. You can choose to play again or exit the game.

+Credits
+Project developed by Edward Jusino and Emilio Carrillo for a Python Programming Class Project